Cutleast/project-template/README.md

 After creating the repository from this template, complete the following before starting the development of your new project:

+1. Clone this repo by running this command: `git clone https://github.com/you/your-repository --recurse-submodules`.
+2. Fulfill the requirements below.
+3. Replace the placeholders below.

 ### Requirements

 - [uv](https://docs.astral.sh/uv/getting-started/installation/)